 The new elements will be the same color as the existing (will recover the original color of the eighties, gray-brown).
 However, in terms of materials the new intervention will differ from the existing buildings due to the core material: prefabricated concrete parts placed on a metal frame.

+The Cinema Museum arises from the need to display the most important events in the history of cinema in a space designed with versatility.
+Areas that will be converted according to the requirements of the museum and users.
 The program includes a basement with a free area of 350 m2, in which to store temporary showpieces, museology material, tools and basic assembly.
 Also there will be a space dedicated to the Site with air conditioning and humidity control.
 At the ground floor plan you can find the main lobby access and an exhibition room with an area of 750 m2, where you have access to the gardens.
 The aim is to extend the central square up to the gardens that surround the property.

+It will have three levels of exposure, which may be subdivided by bulkheads.
+In addition, it will have the required preparations for the engineering systems.
 The first level terrace connects the museum with all the pre-existing set through a deck that runs through the central square and ends at the Digital Video Library, which will have access to a huge collection of movie titles available to view in individual booths .